butla/bultrowicz.com/cv/curriculum_vitae.en.md

 https://github.com/butla

 ## Summary

-I'm a software developer with a drive for constant improvement and a curiosity about inner workings of technologies.
+I'm a passionate software developer who's used to creating business-critical applications and handling the challenges and pressure that come with that.
-I love Python, Linux, and creating resilient distributed systems.
+I love Python, Linux, and all software that's both elegant and resilient.
-I have a strong belief in continuous testing and gradual change.
+I have a strong belief in gradual change and continuous testing.
+I like staying close to the state of the art in my areas of expertise, but I've noticed that inspiration can come from pretty much anywhere.

 I can design, implement, and consult the creation of IT solutions, especially:
 - business process automation and measurement (dashboards, statistics, alerting)